sbarranco/recipe-finder/README.md

 ### State Management

 - **NgRx:** Used for managing application state with actions, reducers, selectors, and effects.
-- **Facade Pattern:** he facade pattern is used to connect the view with the store, making the code more modular, easier to maintain, and more testable.
+- **Facade Pattern:** The facade pattern is used to connect the view with the store, making the code more modular, easier to maintain, and more testable.

 ### Testing